March 20, 2019 by

 “Mom, the pain you’ve been having in your wrist is really concerning me.
 Can we go and have that looked at so that I can stop worrying?”

-You may be surprised at how readily your aging parent will agree, knowing that it will help you.
-If you continue to struggle with helping your loved one understand the need for appropriate medical care, call on At Home Independent Living.
-We’re experienced in helping families navigate the often difficult transition to accepting help at home, and sometimes the recommendation of a professional, non-objective third party can make a world of difference in easing concerns and shifting the focus to the many positives of in-home care in Syracuse and surrounding areas.
+You may be surprised at how readily a loved one will agree, knowing that it will help you.
+If you continue to struggle with encouraging aging parents to understand the need for appropriate medical care, call on At Home Independent Living’s caregivers in Syracuse, NY and the surrounding areas.
+We’re experienced in helping families navigate the often difficult transition to accepting help at home, and sometimes the recommendation of a professional, non-objective third party can make a world of difference in easing concerns and shifting the focus to the many positives of home care.
 Contact us online or call us any time at (315) 579-HOME (4663).